Small Grants – UK and Africa

 The small grants programme is broken down into two categories: UK and Africa.

 The Trustees are committed to supporting a large number of excellent local organisations and projects that work with disabled children and their families on a daily basis.
 This is done through the Trust’s small grants programme.
 It provides grants of up to £10,000 to help smaller organisations develop and deliver programmes for children, their siblings and families.
 It is open to applications at any time.
-Grants in this category are usually one-off contributions rather than multi-year grants for on-going revenue costs.
+Grants in this category are usually one-off contributions for projects or core costs rather than multi-year grants for on-going revenue costs.

 The Trustees are particularly keen to support: